Vancouver’s Empty Home Tax Explained [Updated December 2020]

 Provincially, the speculation and vacancy tax rate varies depending on you, the owner’s, tax residency and whether you are a Canadian citizen or permanent resident, or a member of a satellite family.
 It will be levied on owners who own the property on December 31 of each taxation year and the highest tax rate will be levied on those with most limited social and economic ties to BC (i.e. foreign owners and satellite families).

-For 2018, the provincial vacancy tax will be levied at:
+For 2018, the provincial vacancy tax was levied at:

 - 0.5% of the property’s assessed value for all properties subject to the tax

-For 2019 and subsequent years, the tax will be levied at:
+For 2019 and subsequent years, the tax is levied at:

 - 2% for foreign owners and satellite families